-The Sureness of Horses, Chapters 32, 33, and 34
+The Sureness of Horses Chapters 32, 33, and 34

 Click to see: Summary of Preceding Chapters

-The days went by in a blur.
+Once Eva was successfully settled in with Diana and Beth, the days went by in a blur.
 In addition to worrying about Eva and any relationship I had left with Diana, I had to screen my calls for reporters.
 A story, “Police Investigating Possible Murder Suicide,” was printed on page three of the paper the next day, but my name wasn’t in the article, thank God.
 Like one of those politicians gone wrong, I was determined not to answer the phone for a reporter, no matter what.

 I would have loved to take Eva to the park, but Diana had stopped returning my phone calls.
 I missed Diana, too.

 Ray was at some kind of finance meeting in Reno, so I was able to go into the office, lie low, and stay in touch with customers.
 The Chicago installation was running into cost overruns.
 To keep that problem in check, I made some phone calls and convinced subcontractors to bring the cost down by about half of the overrun.

 That evening, I looked to poetry for consolation and wisdom, but modern poems didn’t speak to me.
 I was drawn to John Keats’s odes.
 He died so young.
 Twenty-six.
 I marked “Ode to a Nightingale” to read to Diana.

 My heart aches, and a drowsy numbness pains

 My sense, as though of hemlock I had drunk . . .

 Keats the beagle, though, couldn’t help me now.
 In the evening, when he brought me the rope toy in his mouth, I just couldn’t play.
 I put him in the garage until bedtime.